Vantage celebrates its 40th anniversary this year!

 This morning will be at your leisure, or you can choose the optional tour: Elephant, Victoria Falls Wildlife Trust Laboratory & Local Village Interaction.
 Lunch will be at the lodge, and the afternoon will be spent at your leisure, or you can choose the optional tour: Trails of David Livingstone Zambezi River Cruise.

 We highly recommend this 2.5-hour cruise on the mighty Zambezi, hosted by a local Zimbabwean, who will offer a fascinating cultural and historic insight to the area.
 Float along the very same stretch of river as David Livingstone, hearing stories that you won’t find in books, passed down through generations.

-Four our final evening, we'll head out for a secret location in the bush, where a three-course bush dinner awaits under a glittering night sky.
+For our final evening here, we'll head out for a secret location in the bush, where a three-course bush dinner awaits under a glittering night sky.
 If you hear drumming emanating from the darkness, it just might be the music and dance troupe coming to entertain you.

 Transfer to the Vantage-exclusive Iganyana Tented Camp in Hwange National Park

 After a leisurely breakfast, you’ll transfer by coach to our Vantage-exclusive safari camp on a private concession of Hwange National Park, which is renowned for excellent game viewing.